-Career Technical Education Programs (School Year 2017-18)
+Career Technical Education Programs (School Year 2018-19)

-Career Technical Education (CTE) in the Orland Unified School District is a program of study involving a sequence of courses that integrates core academic knowledge with technical skills.
-The program provides students with multiple pathways to college and careers.
-Students complete a career pathway, which includes foundation, intermediate, and capstone courses in a single, defined field of study.
+Career Technical Education (CTE) in the Orland Unified School District is a program of study that involves a multi-year sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to post-secondary education and careers.

+Students complete a career pathway, which includes foundation, intermediate, and capstone course in a single, defined field of study.
 The career pathways are organized around 15 different industry sectors, which have been identified as the growth industry sectors for the local economy.
-Students are encouraged to complete job shadowing or workplace training in their chosen industry sector prior to completing their senior year.
-CTE programs of study often fulfill the "a-g" subject-area requirements of the University of California and the California State University and may lead to community college credit, an industry-recognized credential, a certificate, or a degree at the post secondary level.
+CTE programs of study often fulfill the "a-g" subject-area requirements of the University of California and the California State University and may lead to community college credit, an industry-recognized credential, a certificate, or a degree at the post-secondary level.

 Orland High has an extensive Career Technical Education (CTE) program.
 Our CTE classes provide comprehensive training in many of the most in-demand careers at this time.
-All pathways have received grant funds from several sources to bring all equipment and facilities up to industry standard.
-Our teachers have extensive real world experience in the subjects they now teach.
-OHS has an award winning agriculture program.
-Our agriculture students receive hands on training in the cultivation of our orchard land, crop land, and we are currently have three school barns on the OUSD agriculture land to the north of campus.
-These are state of the art facilities that include pens where students can raise their own farm animals, thus opening the industry to students who live in the city, and have no room at home for Ag. and raising farm animals.
-The animals are then sold at the Glenn County Fair via our FFA program.
+All pathways have received grant funds from several sources to bring all equipment and facilities up to industry standards.
+Our teachers have extensive real-world experience in the subjects they now teach.
+OHS has an award-winning agriculture program.
+Our agriculture students receive hands-on training in agriculture mechanics, the cultivation of the soil, the production of nursery plants in our greenhouse, and livestock management skills.
+Three livestock barns, including a show ring, can be found on the OUSD agriculture land north of the OHS campus.
+This is a state of the art facility that includes a Monarch Waystation, fully automated greenhouse, and livestock pens where students can raise their own farm animals, thus opening the industry to students who live in the city, and have no room at home for livestock production or other forms of agriculture.
+The fair animals are marketed and sold at the Glenn County Fair via our FFA program.

-The following is a list or our current CTE classes: Intro. to Agri-Science I, Agri-Science II, Agri-Science III, Agriculture Leadership, Agriculture Community, Agriculture Business, Family & Child Development, Careers with Children, Welding I, II and III, Wood I, II, & III, Auto I, II, & III, Life Skills, Fashion and Textile Design, Survival/Single, Interior Design.
+The following is a list of our current CTE classes: Intro. to Agri-Science I, Agri-Science II, Advanced Agri-Science, Agriculture Leadership, Agriculture Business, Family & Child Development, Careers with Children, Welding I, II and III, Wood I, II, & III, Auto I, II, & III, Life Skills, Fashion and Textile Design, Survival/Single, Interior Design.

-Career Technical Education Participation (School Year 2017-18)
+Career Technical Education Participation (School Year 2018-19)